AntonioCheca/MTGG/README.md

 The max clique found by the script.
 ![The colored clique](ColoredClique.PNG)

+## How to run

+The script and data.csv have to be in the same folder, it's just:

+python dataToGraph.py

+If you want to see the graphs as I visualized in the images, download Gephi and open the gexf files.
+The nodes are automatically colored, the edges are not (I don't know why that doesn't work) but I added a property so it can be colored by clicking on Partition of edges in Gephi and selecting 'atr'.

 As this is just a silly project I started for fun, and because I wanted to have some fast feedback from it, there are some problems with the script and the data.
 Here I make a list of the main ones.

 ## Main problems